 If you, or someone you know, is dealing with a mental health issue during pregnancy or in the first year after the baby has been born please know that there is help available!
 You can reach out to me directly.
 You can get more information on online and local resources through Postpartum Support International.
 You can also help other parents by sharing this blog post and making sure that you ask pregnant and new parents in your life how they are feeling.

 For Expecting Mamas

-If you’d like to lower your risk of postpartum depression, anxiety, and OCD I have put together a free course for you.
-This is a five-day class that is delivered via email and will walk you through the steps you need to take now and beyond Maternal Mental Health Week.
+If you would like to lower your risk of postpartum depression, anxiety, and OCD, I have put together a free course for you.
+This is a five-day class that is delivered via email to you and will walk you through the steps you need to take now and beyond Maternal Mental Health Week.

 More from my site